jquery/jquery/README.md

 Building to a different directory
 ----------------------------------

-If you want to install jQuery to a location that is not this directory, you can...
+If you want to build jQuery to a directory that is different from the default location, you can...

 **Make only:** Specify the PREFIX directory, for example: